"Getting ahead in the Book"

 “Getting ahead in the book” is not a priority of mine but playing the current pieces really well with a solid technique and with ease is my priority.

-When we revise pieces I sometimes get to hear by children: “Oh that easy piece!
+When we revise pieces I sometimes get to hear from children: “Oh that easy piece!
 That’s early book 1!
 That’s far too easy for me!”
 If the child is, let’s say, in book 2, I then ask him or her to play it “like a book 2 player”.

 When the student plays it but, for example, the sound shows that there isn't enough contact of the bow with the string and there isn't the desired ringing sound I would expect from a book 2 player, I say: “That was a very good book 1 player performance, now give me a book 2 player performance.”